A Medical Problem! Now What?

 Visualization, also called imagery, is the conscious act of creating pictures in the mind in a way that enhances positive characteristics, builds strength, and promotes healing.
 Guidelines for using visualization include:

-· Select an image for visualization based on your creative picture of what is causing your medical problem.
+- Select an image for a visualization based on your creative picture of what is causing your medical problem.
 Then select images to represent a slow, constructive reversal of this problem.
 Many people find it helpful to record a description of this imagery so you can listen to it.

 Additional Components of Your Program